vanessaaleung/data-science-notes/data-engineering/spark/README.md

   - Closest to end-user experiences
   - Most difficult to debug
   - Combine the services of many systems

+### Write a Unit Test
+- Inputs are clear, create in-memory DataFrames makes testing easier
+- Data is close to where it is being used ("code-proximity")
+- Create small, resuable and well-named functions
+- `assertDataFrameEqual()`

 ## Performance Tuning
 - Caching Data In Memory
 - Other Configuration Options